losrobbos/java-spring-boot-api/README.md

 `spring.profiles.active=local`

-So when just need to provide the file "application-local.properties" and your env for local development should get loaded.
+So you just need to provide the file "application-local.properties" in src/main/resources and your env for local development should get loaded.

+Spring will automatically OVERWRITE all settings in application.properties with the ones in your local properties file!

+#### Production environment

+For production you could create another profile, e.g. "prod" or "production".

+But actually you do not need that, because on production your "application.properties" file will kick in and load the configuration from the environment.
+So you just need to setup all environment variables on your server and it should work out of the box.

-In production, so e.g. when you deploy to Heroku, it will try to lookup an application-local.properties too, but if it does not find it, it will load the defaults from application.properties -> which loads the configuration form the environment / config vars you set on the server.
+In production, e.g. when you deploy to Heroku, Spring Boot will try to lookup an application-local.properties first.

+But if it does not find it, it will default to loading the values from application.properties.
+Which loads the configuration form the environment / config vars you set on the server.

-So please: KEEP the application-local.properties out of git!
+So please: KEEP the application-local.properties out of git to prevent accidental deployment!
-(it is already added to .gitignore file, so usually nothing to do here)
+(it is already added to .gitignore file in this project, so usually nothing to do here)

-That's it!

 ## Running the app